just-kitkat/Sliding-Puzzle/README.md

 # Sliding Puzzle
 This is a repository for the sliding puzzle game I created. \
 Feel free to play around with the code.
-If you want to share your modified version of this game, make sure to give me credit!
+If you want to share your modified version of this game, please credit me.
 ## How to play?
 Both the executable and APK can be found in the dropbox link below: \
 TODO: add link